Personal Injury FAQ

 Answers to Common Personal Injury Questions

 Whether you or a loved one has been injured in an accident, on another’s property, or on the job, it is essential that you know your rights as a victim and the ways in which you can receive compensation for the damages you suffered.
-In an effort to ensure that the injured residents of Houston and the surrounding communities have a strong foundation of the facts needed to get started on the personal injury claim process, the knowledgeable and passionate legal team at Nava Law Group has compiled answers to some of the most frequently asked questions about personal injury law, claims, and compensation.
+In an effort to ensure that the injured residents of Houston and the surrounding communities have a strong foundation of the facts needed to get started on the personal injury claim process, the knowledgeable and passionate legal team at Nava Law Group, P.C. has compiled answers to some of the most frequently asked questions about personal injury law, claims, and compensation.

 What is a personal injury claim?